Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Sterile Neutrino Production

+This corresponds to a time scale $t(\arh) \simeq 1/\Gamma_\phi$, at which point most of the inflaton background has decayed.
+The temperature at this point is defined to be the reheating temperature, $\Trh$.

 We denote the scale factor at the beginning of reheating by $a = a_I$, while $a_{\rm rh}$ corresponds to that at the end.
 During the reheating phase, $a_I < a < \arh$, the total energy density is dominated by the inflaton, $\rho_\phi \gg \rho_R$.
 As a consequence, the Hubble rate scales as $H \propto a^{-3/2}$, while the temperature evolves as $T \propto a^{-3/8}$, as follows from Eqs.~\eqref{eq:rho_phi} and \eqref{eq:rho_R}.
-More details are presented in the appendix.
+More details are presented in appendix \ref{sec:App0}.
+It is important to notice that the maximum temperature attained during reheating, $T_{\text{max}}$, can be significantly larger than the nominal reheating temperature $\Trh$ \cite{Giudice:2000ex}.

+With the background evolution specified above, we now turn to the study of the production and evolution of the sterile neutrinos.